Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 an initial understanding that a person has positive traits is used to infer other uniformly positive characteristics.
-- **Assumed-similarity bias** The tendency to think of people as being similar to oneself even when meeting them for the first time.
+- **Assumed-similarity bias** The tendency to think of people as being similar to oneself even when meeting them for the first time.
 - **Self-serving bias** The tendency to